-In the second case each CIC reserve contains a national currency exchangeable stable token (such as DAI).
+In the second case each CIC reserve contains a national currency exchangeable stable token or a reserve token or combination (pool of reserves).
 This reserve amount offers a buffer to rapid price fluctuations by being able to absorb or emit CICs based on market demands.
-Extraction to fiat (National Currency) can also be further restricted to make CICs unattractive to pump and dump schemes and high volatility.
+Extraction to the reserve can also be further restricted to make CICs unattractive to pump and dump schemes and high volatility.
 Extraction can be time- and volume-locked such that only a percentage of one's balance can be liquidated (to reserves) over a designated period of time, which translates to the ability to liquidate one's balance over a long term period.
 This liquidation can also be restricted based on the exchange rate of the CIC.
 This ensures the continued availability of collateral for a reserve token, and that CIC holders will benefit financially from the long-term growth of the currency.

-A reserve token's unique value is that it can connect CICs together and give them a relative price to each other with or without any Stable token (DAI) reserve.
-Then when a token is added to the reserve of a CIC, connected CICs now have a gateway to that reserve (i.e. DAI -> National Currency) - and their exchange value to reserve will vary based on how much stays in reserve - but CICs local value to each other is based on their relative amounts of the reserve tokens.
-Communities can create their own media of exchange and link them together without national currencies - while providing timely, parameterized liquidity to national currency when available.
+A reserve token's unique value is that it can connect CICs together and give them a relative price to each other with or without any Stable token or fiat linked reserve.
+Then when a token is added to the reserve of a CIC, connected CICs now have a gateway to that reserve and their exchange value to reserve will vary based on their target reserve ratio and how much stays in reserve - but CICs local value to each other is based on their target reserve ratio and relative amounts of the reserve tokens.
+Communities can create their own media of exchange and link them together without national currencies - while providing timely, parameterized liquidity to a network token or a stable coin linked to a national currency when available.